History of the Fort

 1756 – At the Albany Conference, Benjamin Franklin urges the British to destroy Fort de la Présentation.

 1757 – Picquet and warriors accompany Montcalm at the battle of Fort William Henry and is blamed by many of the British for his failure to stop the massacre afterwards.
-This battle was depicted in James Fenimore Cooper's novel Last of the Mohicans.
+This battle is depicted in James Fenimore Cooper's novel Last of the Mohicans.
 Picquet accompanies Montcalm to the battle at Fort Carillon, but his warriors do not join the battle.

 1759 – The French begin evacuating Fort de la Présentation and construct Fort Lévis on Chimney Island to prevent a British attack down the St. Lawrence River on Montreal and Quebec.